 The British Stammering Association Closed Facebook group: moderated by BSA staff and volunteers, this provides a space for people to share experiences, ask for advice and talk openly about stammering.
 It's a 'closed' group, so any posts made in the group are only seen by group members.
 Parents of children who stammer often find it helpful to connect with adults who stammer

-UK Network For Parents Of Children Who Stammer Facebook group: specifically for parents of children who stammer to support one another and share their experiences, thoughts and ideas.
+UK Peer to Peer Support Group for Parents of Children who Stammer: a Facebook group specifically for parents of children who stammer to support one another and share their experiences, thoughts and ideas.
 It's a closed group so only members can post and respond.

 The Michael Palin Centre for Stammering: this specialist service provides assessment and therapy programmes for children, young people and adults who stammer.
 It has an informative website plus helpline in operation weekdays from 9am to 5pm (020 3316 8100).
 Consultation service also available to families of children who stammer throughout the UK.